EchoXie1119/Project2/README.md

 This project implements a gradient boosting tree classifier from first principles, following the algorithm described in Sections 10.9-10.10 of Elements of Statistical Learning (2nd Edition).
 The implementation includes both the decision tree base learner and the gradient boosting ensemble.

+## Team Information
+This project was developed by the following team members:
+1. Meet Patel
+   - Student ID: A20558374

+2. Baozhu Xie
+   - Student ID: A20549948

+3. Fatima Vahora
+   - Student ID: A20555359

 ## Project Structure

 ```